hellmarbecker/blog/_posts/2022-02-09-druid-data-cookbook-ingestion-transforms.markdown

 - string literals are enclosed in single quotes: `'string literal'`
 - identifiers such as field names, if required, are enclosed in double quotes: `"field name"`.

-<mark>Since double quotes are also used as string delimiters in JSON, double quotes inside an expression have to be escaped like so: `\"field name\"`.</mark> This does not apply when you use the wizard - it will add the escape characters for you.
+Since double quotes are also used as string delimiters in JSON, <mark>double quotes inside an expression have to be escaped</mark> like so: `\"field name\"`.
+This does not apply when you use the wizard - it will add the escape characters for you.

 but we can actually do more!
 Let's look at a few recipes how to manipulate data using Transforms.